dawitmeko/Dawit_Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly balanced, in addition to restricting heavy load to the network.
+Load balancing ensures that the application will be highly balanced, in addition to restricting heavy load and attack to the network.
 - _TODO: What aspect of security do load balancers protect?
+Load Balancing plays an important security role as computing moves evermore to the cloud.
+The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
-What is the advantage of a jump box?_
+What is the advantage of a jump box?It is used as a gateway for traffic coming from HTTP and provide connection to Web servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Filebeat watch for?
+It is installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.-
+_TODO: What does Metricbeat record?
+It helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
+HAProxy.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.